elekere/elekere/README.md

 -->

 - 🔭 I currently work on web-based software projects.
-- 🌱 I’m learning more of Javascript -- intermediate/advanced level.
+- 🌱 I’m learning more of Javascript -- intermediate/advanced level Javascript.
-- 👯 I’m looking to collaborate on opensource projects.
+- 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
-- ⚡ Fun fact: If I'm not crafting software...
-I'm very likely getting some good sleep.
+- ⚡ Fun fact: When I'm not crafting software, I'm likely getting some good sleep.
 Or helping my neighbour somewhere.
-Or musing or writing about life.
-Or reading something non-fictious.
+Or musing and writing about life.
+Or reading something non-fictitious.
 Or listening to songs to cool off.
 Or having a healthy conversation with someone.
 Or doing statistics.